adapticai/backend-legacy/README-npm.md

 The `adaptic-backend` repository is a highly scalable backend solution designed for modern web applications.
 It leverages the power of **Prisma** for data management, **Apollo Server** for handling GraphQL requests, and **TypeGraphQL** for building type-safe GraphQL APIs.
 This repository features both GraphQL and RESTful APIs, real-time subscriptions, and robust authentication mechanisms, making it an ideal choice for developers looking to create secure and efficient server-side applications.

+### Adaptic NPM Package

+The `adaptic-backend` NPM package provides a collection of executable functions for each content model within the backend.
+These functions are dynamically generated to handle the corresponding model object type as input, alongside the `client` from `@apollo/client`.
+They map these inputs (at whatever degree of completion they may be) to the relevant structure of the input types of a CRUD resolver.

+All these functions are unified under a global `adaptic` namespace, making them easily accessible throughout your application.
+Additionally, various types are available under the `adaptic.types` namespace, providing type safety and consistency when working with your data models.

 ## File Tree Structure

 ```